p2-inc/phasetwo-docs/blog/2026-05-21-workos-keycloak-migration.md

 Then the renewal came in.
 The seat-based pricing, that sounded harmless when you had two customers using SSO, looks different when you have forty.
 Suddenly there's a line item on a board slide that scales linearly with your enterprise revenue — a parasite that eats into the very margin that the enterprise tier was supposed to fund.
 The CFO walks over and asks you to "fix it."

 Here is the awkward truth nobody tells the engineer-on-the-spot: **the WorkOS feature set has had a fully open-source equivalent for years**.
 Keycloak handles SSO.
 Phase Two's [organizations](https://phasetwo.io/product/organizations/) extension handles multi-tenant orgs.
-The [identity provider wizard](https://phasetwo.io/product/idp-wizard/) handles the same admin-portal flow your customers see in WorkOS today.
+The [identity provider wizard](https://phasetwo.io/product/sso/#idp-wizard) handles the same admin-portal flow your customers see in WorkOS today.
 The catch is that nobody wanted to spend the runway to migrate.

 We've now built the tool that turns that "we'll deal with it later" debt into an afternoon of work.
+Why?
+Because WorkOS customers are starting to wake up to Keycloak, and they're coming to us in droves.

 <!-- truncate -->